postmannen/steward/README.md

 ]
 ```

-Tail a log file on a node, and save the result of the tail centrally at the directory specified.
+##### Tail a log file on a node, and save the result of the tail centrally at the directory specified

 ```json
 [